zhihao96/aws-sdk-net/README.md

 # AWS SDK for .NET [![Build Status](https://travis-ci.org/aws/aws-sdk-net.png?branch=master)](https://travis-ci.org/aws/aws-sdk-net)

+## Retired Branch

+Since DNX has been removed in favor of the new dotnet CLI tooling this branch has been retired and will be a snapshot of the RC1 support.
+Development for CoreCLR has been moved to the netcore-development branch.

 The **AWS SDK for .NET** enables .NET developers to easily work with [Amazon Web Services][aws] and build scalable solutions with Amazon S3, Amazon DynamoDB, Amazon Glacier, and more.

 * [API Docs][docs-api]